tilt-dev/tilt/ROADMAP.md

 Tilt can make builds much faster by reusing containers and artifacts from previous builds.

-The syntax is different than the normal Dockerfile syntax.
-But you can convert a Dockerfile to a fast Tilt build!
+The syntax is different than the normal Dockerfile syntax, but you can easily convert a Dockerfile to a fast Tilt build!
 The process is fairly mechanical.
 Could we automate it?

 Open questions:
 - Will users want to see and tweak the auto-generated fast build?